datakaveri/iudx-deployment/Docker-Swarm-deployment/analytics/superset/README.md

 ##### NOTE:
 1. To install custom modules add them in docker/requirements-local.txt file and redeploy the stack
-2. Replace all placeholder in .env files under secrets/ and gra-superset-guesttoken-middleware/
+2. Replace all placeholder in .env and client-secret.json under secrets/ and .env file under gra-superset-guesttoken-middleware/